gianniprocida/habit_tracking_app/README.md

           <li>pandas,matplotlib</li>
         </ul>
       </li>
-      <li>Run the project by executing the menu Python file: python menu.py</li>
+      <li>Run the project by executing the menu Python file: python3.8 menu.py</li>
       This should start the habit tracking program and allow you to interact with it via the user interface provided by the project.
     <ul>
   <h3>How to run unittests script</h3>